COVID-19 The Furlough Scheme

 What is Furlough?

-This is another way of referring to the “Coronavirus Job Retention Scheme (CJRS).”
-With many workplaces forced to close due to COVID-19, the Government have put in place grants from HMRC to cover your income if you’re temporarily sent home because there’s no work, or a lack of work or your workplace has closed or reduced its operations due to COVID-19.
+This is another way of referring to the “.”
+With many workplaces forced to close due to COVID-19, the Government have put in place grants from HMRC to cover your income if you’re temporarily not able to work because there’s no work, you’re affected by COVID 19 or your workplace has closed or reduced its operations due to COVID-19.

 How long is the Coronavirus Job Retention Scheme going to last?